sablikj/librar-ist/README.md

   * a book search screen.
 * The map can be dragged around to show more libraries.
 * Show placeholder images when user is on the metered connection
+* Application is aware of its location and automaticallys open free library information panels when close to the library (within 100m)
 * The book search screen allows users to see the full list of books ever donated to any library managed from within the App and to filter it down with a text search
 * When a user searches for books using a search filter, search results can be downloaded only as scrolling requires
 * The user should be able to center the map on their current location at the press of a button.